Syndrome of subjective doubles: Brain damage

-One hypothesis is that brain dysfunction (either due to physical damage or damage from an organic disorder) in the right hemisphere, temporal lobe, and/or bi-frontal lobes causes the delusion of subjective doubles.
+One hypothesis is that brain dysfunction (either due to physical damage or damage from an organic disorder) in the right hemisphere, temporal lobe, or bi-frontal lobes causes the delusion of subjective doubles.
 Physical damage resulting in the subjective doubles delusion often includes, but is not limited to, brain lesions or traumatic brain injury.
 Suspected organic causes of brain damage that may lead to subjective doubles include disorders such as epilepsy.

 Because other mental illnesses are commonly co-morbid with syndrome of subjective doubles, it is unknown whether these types of brain injuries are linked to the delusion or the additional mental illness.
 For example, right hemisphere brain damage is associated with schizophrenia, which is commonly reported with the delusion of subjective doubles.

 Treatment

 A widely accepted treatment for syndrome of subjective doubles has not been developed.
 Treatment methods for this disease sometimes include the prescription of antipsychotic drugs, however, the type of drug prescribed depends on the presence of other mental disorders.
 Antipsychotic drugs (also known as neuroleptics) such as risperidone, pimozide, or haloperidol may be prescribed to treat the underlying psychiatric illness.

 In addition to drug therapy, interpersonal counseling has also been suggested as a method to ease relations between the patient and his/her suspected doubles.
-However, the relationship between the patient and his/her double is not always negative.
+However, the relationship between the patient and their double is not always negative.